5 Valuable Things to Know about “Wakaranai”(分からない)

 (I) don’t understand Japanese.

-In both examples above, the speaker is expressing that they don’t know, unfortunately, in context, it means not being able to understand although they have tried to be able to understand.
+In both of the above examples, the speaker is expressing that they don’t know, which in context means that they are unable to understand, even though they have tried to understand.

-At the part below, let’s use another options using additional word such as よく(yoku), あまり (amari) and 全然 (zenzen) instead only say 分からない wakaranai to make your Japanese sounds more rich and natural.
+In the part below, let’s use another option using additional words such as よく(yoku), あまり (amari) and 全然 (zenzen) instead of just saying 分からない wakaranai to make your Japanese sound richer and more natural.

-At this part, let’s learn another additional word that suits “wakaranai”, as well as this word, which is very commonly used in real conversation with the Japanese.
-You may have a chance to hear this when you are studying or discussing some topic with them.
+In this section we’ll learn another word that goes with “wakaranai”, as well as the word itself, which is very common in real conversations with the Japanese.
+You may hear it when you are studying or discussing a topic with them.

-In particular, this phrase shows that you were incapable to connect your thinking to a piece of a topic you are discussing at the moment, whether that be because you don’t have the same knowledge, or it is because this topic is not familiar enough for you.
+In particular, this phrase shows that you have been unable to relate your thinking to a part of a topic you are discussing, either because you don’t have the same knowledge or because the topic is not familiar enough to you.

-Then, at the condition where you are probably trying to connect or relate to what your partner is talking about, using this phrase would be a lot way more polite and nice.
-When you say this, they will get an idea that you have been trying to think of what the content is, unfortunately, your knowledge to understand that is not sufficient enough probably not more than 75%, once again, please use this phrase, よくわからない (yoku wakaranai).
+Then, at the point where you are probably trying to connect or relate to what your partner is talking about, it would be much more polite and nice to use this phrase.
+When you say this, they will get an idea that you have tried to think of what the content is, unfortunately your knowledge to understand this is not enough, probably not more than 75%, again please use this phrase, よくわからない (yoku wakaranai).

-Let’s look at the example below when you are trying to understand the JLPT N1 preparation book for grammatical, however, there is a part that you cannot understand although you have been reading and reading it to understand it more than 3 times.
+Let’s take the example below, if you are trying to understand the JLPT N1 grammar preparation book, but there is a part that you cannot understand, although you have read and reread it more than 3 times to understand it.

 Kono bunpō wa fukuzatsude, nankai yonde mo yoku wakaranai.